 We are a sustainably managed organization governed by the Rule and Statutes of the Society of Saint Vincent de Paul Canada, a Catholic lay organization.
 As such we are mandated to work both at the individual level, meeting people where they are currently at; and at a community level, advocating for social justice.
 In the food security realm, we demonstrate this social justice advocacy through our role as a founding member of the Foodshare Network in Victoria, an organization that brings emergency food providers together to discuss policy and build a strong voice.
 The Foodshare Network has spearheaded food security programming such as partnering with grocery stores to establish a food reclamation program, which links food security programs by establishing a Give Food Get Food distribution network to share surplus food within our programs.

 We are committed to the Good Food Principles and growing our programming to build our capacity in this area.
-More than 200 hundred people make up our Society membership and our Society is supported by 75 staff Our new emergency food distribution model allows our visitors to select the food they need from a budgeted number of items.
+More than 170 people make up our Society membership and our Society is supported by 75 staff and 150 volunteers.
+Our new emergency food distribution model allows our visitors to select the food they need from a budgeted number of items.
 This provides for a more dignified experience for our visitors and a more familiar grocery-store-like experience.